kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

   2. If relying on manifest-based policies, recreate them as API objects (where possible)
 - Downgrading without removing configuration will cause API server startup failure (unknown configuration field)
-- `staticManifestsMergeOrder` is unknown to 1.37 and earlier.
+- `staticOrder` is unknown to 1.37 and earlier.
 Operators must remove it from the `MutatingAdmissionWebhook` plugin configuration before downgrading to those releases, or the API server fails to start.
 Clusters that relied on `StaticLast` or `ByName` revert to `StaticFirst` ordering on the downgraded release.